jmalauss/School_District_Analysis/README.md

 ![old_and_replacement_scores](https://github.com/jmalauss/School_District_Analysis/blob/main/Module_4_Challenge_Snips/old_and_replacement_scores.png)

-You can see that the scores for Math, Reading and Overall increased to passing grades.
+You can see that the scores for Math, Reading and Overall increased.

 ### How is the school summary affected?